Pakistan look to tame Zimbabwe without injured Yasir - RFI

 Zimbabwe will hope to continue their form from the preceding three-match Twenty20 series.
 Despite losing 2-1, they gave their higher-ranked opponents a tough contest.

-"It was a very good series with a young side," said skipper Sean Williams, who has hit hundreds in each of his last three Tests.
+"It was a very good series with a young side," said skipper Sean Williams, who has hit hundreds in each of his last three Tests but will miss the opening match with a hand injury.

 Zimbabwe drew a two-match Test series 1-1 against Afghanistan in the United Arab Emirates last month.

-Besides Williams, the other crucial batsman remains Brendan Taylor, the only other player who featured in the Pakistan-Zimbabwe Test in 2013.
+In the absence of Williams, fellow senior batsman Brendan Taylor will take over the captaincy.
+He was the only other player who featured in the Pakistan-Zimbabwe Test in 2013.

 In Blessing Muzarabani and Victor Nyauchi, Zimbabwe have a potent pace attack strengthened by Luke Jongwe, expected to make his Test debut after taking nine wickets in the T20 series.